featherJ/protobytes/README.md

 /// Example information description vo ExampleInfo
 {
 	byte byteProp;				/// Property of byte format.
-An byte between -128 and 127. short shortProp;			/// Property of short format.
+A 8-bit signed integer between -128 and 127. short shortProp;			/// Property of short format.
 A 16-bit signed integer between -32768 and 32767. int intProp;				/// Property of int format.
-A 32-bit signed integer between -2147483648 and 2147483647. float floatProp;			/// Property of float format.
+A 32-bit signed integer between -2147483648 and 2147483647. ubyte byteProp;				/// Property of byte format.
+A 8-bit unsigned integer between 0 and 255. ushort shortProp;			/// Property of short format.
+A 16-bit unsigned integer between 0 and 65535. uint intProp;				/// Property of int format.
+A 32-bit unsigned integer between 0 and 4294967295. float floatProp;			/// Property of float format.
 A single-precision (32-bit) floating-point number. double doubleProp;			/// Property of double format.
 A double-precision (64-bit) floating-point number. bool boolProp;				/// Property of bool format.
 An 8-bit signed integer